-Vienna’s Heeresgeschichtliches Museum includes exhibits from some of the most important moments in world history.
-Including one that drew a very bad swearword from me when I saw it.
+Vienna’s Heeresgeschichtliches Museum (Museum of Military History) features some breathtaking items from the past.
+These include one exhibit that drew a very bad swearword from me when I saw it.

 A car and a coat

-Various display items represent iconic moments in Austrian, European and even world history.
+Various items in the museum’s displays come from critical moments in Austrian, European and even world history.

-In particular, everyone knows that the 1914 assassination of Franz Ferdinand in Sarajevo led to the first World War.
-He was in a car at the time, wearing his uniform.
+You probably know, for example, that the 1914 assassination of Franz Ferdinand in Sarajevo led to the first World War.
+He was in a car at the time and wearing his uniform.

 The museum has the car.
 (This is where I swore.)